macintux/riak-application-guide/anti-patterns.md

 moment, be aware that they are dynamically-created namespaces for keys.

-One useful feature of buckets is the ability to tune future key requests for that bucket (again, more later).
+One useful feature of buckets is the ability to tune read and write requests for that bucket (again, more later).

-The caveat to remember is this: buckets are free *unless* you start tuning them.
+The caveat is this: buckets are free *unless* you start tuning them.
 They're still relatively cheap, but creating thousands of customized buckets can bring Riak to a crawl.

 Bucket types with Riak 2.0 make it possible to define custom